Cayman Islands Director Registration: What Companies Need to Know

 The Maples Group Difference

 Having a proper governance framework in place is crucial for regulatory compliance and meeting investor mandates.
-To this end, the Maples Group’s dedicated company secretarial team – the largest in the Cayman Islands – offers a comprehensive suite of company secretarial and board support services.
-Furthermore, our deep, working knowledge of CIMA requirements and regulations combined with our longstanding relationship with CIMA allows us to offer our clients a streamlined, worry-free director registration process that ensures all deadlines are met, paperwork filed and all required feefees paid.
-By reducing our clients’ administrative responsibilities, we help to place them at the forefront of corporate governance best practice as well as for all-around success.
+To this end, the Maples Group’s dedicated company secretarial team – the largest in the Cayman Islands – offers a comprehensive suite of company secretarial and board support services, including directorship and taking of minutes at meetings.
+Furthermore, our deep, working knowledge of CIMA requirements and regulations combined with our longstanding relationship with CIMA allows us to offer our clients a streamlined, worry-free director registration process that ensures all deadlines are met, paperwork filed.
+By lowering our clients’ administrative responsibilities, we help to place them at the forefront of corporate governance best practice as well as for all-around success.
+We offer timely filing and feedback, helping our clients have a seamless process, meeting deadlines and ensuring all proper protocols are met.

 For legal and regulatory disclosures, please visit maples.com/legal-notices.